Flux159/cassie-odm/README.md

 Modeling
 ---------
 Modeling is the process of defining your Schemas.
-Although Cassandra is a NoSQL database, it is required to make a column family (similar to a table in a RDB) with a primary key.
+Although Cassandra is a NoSQL database, it is required to make a column family with a primary key.
 Cassie makes this process easier by helping you organize your code by defining Schemas in a single location (for easy reference).
+If you do not specify a primary key, Cassie will automatically generate an 'id' key for you.
 Modeling also allows you to perform validations and apply pre and post hooks to your models.
-Finally, Cassie will actually sync your tables forward to make rapid development easier (ie tables and fields that don't exist in Cassandra will be created.
+Finally, Cassie will actually sync your tables forward to make rapid development easier ( tables and fields that don't exist in Cassandra will be created.
 Cassie does not delete tables or fields as this could lead to data loss.
 Cassie can warn you if there are unused fields though, see the "Sync" section for more information).

 ```